-The approach to setting the Budget in the current economic climate has been to maintain service outcomes, control costs and strengthen the income base to offset the significant reduction in funding from Central Government.
+The approach to setting the Budget has been to maintain service outcomes, control costs and strengthen the income base to offset the significant reductions in funding from Central Government.

 The Council continues to seek ways to improve the Borough as a place to live, work and visit.
 Fees and charges for Council services reflect levels of activity and demand.

-As well as providing direct services to the Borough's communities, the Council also works with other organisations and partners to deliver its aims and objectives.
+As well as providing direct services to the Borough's communities, the Council also works with other organisations to deliver its aims and objectives.

-The Council has a group of subsidiary companies which help deliver its environmental, energy, affordable housing and economic development objectives.
-In doing so, these companies generate an estimated £1.6 million benefit to the Council which helps keep Council Tax rises to a minimum and provides services for Borough residents.
+The Council has a group of subsidiary companies which help to deliver its environmental, energy, affordable housing and economic development objectives.
+In doing so, these companies generate an estimate £2.2 million benefit to the Council which helps keep Council Tax rises to a minimum and provides services for Borough residents.